arvind2602/e-waste/README.md

     ## Making Changes

       1. Make your desired changes to the codebase, adding new features or fixing bugs.
-      2. Ensure that your code follows the project's coding style and conventions.
+      2. Ensure that your code follows the project coding style and conventions.
       3. Test your changes thoroughly to ensure they work as intended.
       4. Commit your changes with descriptive commit messages